JafarAkhondali/Tapnesh/README.md

-# imgoptimizer
+# Tapnesh
-Just a super simple to optimize png and jpeg images using famous tools
+Super simple image optimizer for png and jpeg format using third-party library